 Students are expected to be present, punctual, and attentive for class, and clinical experiences.
 This course is based on a student-centered approach with an emphasis on constructivism, inquiry, discussion, and reflection.
 Therefore, class attendance and active participation are crucial and are expected of all students.
-Attendance will be taken and recorded promptly at the beginning of each class period.
-If tardy, it is the student's responsibility to see the professor after class to ensure that the recorded absence is changed to tardy.
-Each absence will result in 10 point deduction from the Professionalism grade; additionally, points earned via in-class activities cannot be made up.
-It is the responsibility of the teacher candidate to make arrangements for course work missed.
-Use of professional standards and behavior will be expected at all times.
+Each absence will result in a deduction from the Professionalism grade; additionally, points earned via in-class activities cannot be made up.